 The popular Acwell Licorice pH Balancing line includes a standout eye cream and it’s good.
 Acwell’s Licorice pH Balancing Intensive Eye Cream, brightens, firms, and hydrates…it’s a cult classic in the making.

 Did you know that dark circles can be genetic?
 Despite my best efforts to get eight hours of sleep as often as possible, the purple-tinged rings under my eyes will not budge.
 My mom has them, as does my grandmother and typically, it’s a result of overproduction of melanin or bone structure.

 I learned from a young age that the best way to cover up dark circles is by using a peach-toned concealer (my all-time favorite is the Becca Under Eye Brightening Corrector).
 But how great would it be if I didn’t have to cover them up at all?
 Recently, I’ve been on the hunt for an eye cream that hydrates, prevents fine lines, and can brighten up my dark circles.

-The new Acwell Licorice pH Balancing Intensive Eye Cream is a promising candidate.
+The Acwell Licorice pH Balancing Intensive Eye Cream is a prime candidate.

-The formula is the latest addition to the Licorice pH Balancing line, a collaboration between K-beauty brand Acwell and Soko Glam that includes a best-selling cleansing toner and an essence mist, both of which I use every day.
+The formula is the most recent addition to the Licorice pH Balancing line, a collaboration between K-beauty brand Acwell and Soko Glam that includes a best-selling cleansing toner and an essence mist, both of which I use every day.

 Like the other products in the trio, the star ingredients in the eye cream are licorice root water and licorice root extract.
 Studies have shown that the plant can actually improve and prevent hyperpigmentation and give skin an overall brighter appearance.
 Then the formula contains potent anti-aging ingredients like peptides, green tea, blueberry extracts, and glutathione (the latter three are all rich in antioxidants) and also features caffeine to firm and reduce puffiness.